rsamec/react-binding/README.md

 +   No dependencies.
 +   Minimal interface - using path with dot notation.
 +   Support for complex objects.
 +   Support for collection-based structures - arrays and lists.
 +   Support for value converters.
 +   No need to define initial values, nested structures.
 Binder creates this for you.
-+   Lightweight.
++   Support concept for references to allow JSON to be used to represent graph information.

 [react-binding](https://github.com/rsamec/react-binding) offers two-way data binding support for: